Table of Contents

 - How do I budget $18 an hour?

 Keep reading this complete guide to learn the answers to these questions and a lot more about making $18 an hour.
 Find out how you can support yourself, see a sample budget, and find jobs that pay this hourly salary.

 18 dollars an hour is how much a year?

 $18 an hour comes out to $37,440 a year.

-However, this annual total relies on several factors.
-If this salary is something you want to make, you’ll need to work 40 hours a week, for 52 weeks out of the year:
+However, this total relies on several factors.
+If this annual salary is something you want to make, you’ll need to work 40 hours per week, for 52 weeks out of the year:

 $18 x 40 hours x 52 weeks = $37,440

-Keep in mind that this total is before taxes and assumes paid sick leave and vacation time.
-I’ll go over what this salary would look like considering taxes a little later.
+Keep in mind that this total is your personal income before taxes and assumes paid sick leave and vacation time.
+I’ll go over what this average salary would look like considering taxes and unpaid time off a little later.

-The IRS identifies a full-time employee as someone who works between 30 and 40 hours a week.
-So, what if you don’t get a full 40 hours a week?
+The IRS identifies a full-time employee as someone who works between a 30 and 40 hour work week.
+So, what if you don’t get a full 40 hours per week?